-In this thread, we store ideas for new threads that have previously been proposed but have not yet become actual threads.
+In this folder, we store ideas for new threads that have previously been proposed but have not yet become actual threads.
 Obviously, if you would like to add something here, you can; this page is, after all, publicly editable.
 Just don't remove anything until it becomes a thread.
-And note that not all ideas in here have to be completely serious thread candidates and can inspire other, possibly related ideas.
+And note that not all ideas in here have to be completely serious, 'we're-definitely-gonna-do-it' thread candidates and can inspire other, possibly related ideas.

 - A large region, with multiple towns and cities and a quest-giving guild

 - Natural disaster relief

 - An open-air shopping concourse, with writer-defined stores

 - Transformers with the human characters fighting aside the Transformers in Humongous Mecha in "mangaesque" style.

 - Aborted Arc: Arcs last only as long as they keep people's interest.

 - Absentee Actor: Sometimes, writers get busy, too busy to continue posting in the threads, occasionally even so busy they don't have time to stop by the discussion thread and let everyone know they'll have to drop.
 That, or they have internet problems.
 Since meatspace busy-ness can sometimes strike at inopportune times, like when the writer has several characters spread across a number of Cast Herds or performing pivotal roles- such as leading a party, or fighting -their fellow writers are left trying to write around the suddenly absent characters.
 Also see Real Life Writes the Plot.

 - Anyone Can Die/Nobody Can Die: A bizarre mixture of the two.
 Troper characters aren't immune from deaths, but declaring another troper's character dead from one of your own's attacks is generally frowned upon.

 - Cast Herd: Splitting characters into small groups of 2-6 is pretty much essential to the threads for the sake of making sure everyone gets enough attention.
 It's also easier to manage who posts when.